CornSnek/keystroke_player/README.md

 # keystroke_player
-Linux X11 Autoclicker that can also use the keyboard, and script support is added this is inspired by click4ever from https://github.com/daniel-araujo/click4ever.
-I just added keyboard support and scripting support for personal uses.
+Linux X11 Autoclicker that can also use the keyboard, and script support is added.
+This is inspired by click4ever from https://github.com/daniel-araujo/click4ever.
+I just added keyboard support and scripting support for personal scripting uses.
 # Usage
 Run the program.
 It is a command line program where you can edit config, compile/run scripts, or exit the program.
 It runs autoclicker scripts that can stop executing the program completely if the mouse moves.